Celebrating 20 years of community-led development "The Apache Way"

 As with all ASF projects, if you have changes to this top-level ASF documentation (/foundation/ and /dev/) then please send patches.
 Do that via the Infrastructure issues tracker.
 (Do not reveal obviously sensitive information, such as the name of any private mailing lists.)
 Note: PMC chairs have write access to SVN and are responsible for ensuring that the portions of the website which relate to their PMC are kept up to date.

-The sources are managed in the SVN repository
+The source code for this website managed in the SVN repository

 Note: the project name for the ASF website (www.apache.org) is